ibm-watson-data-lab/shopping-list-vuejs-pouchdb/tutorial.md

 }
 ```

-We can then use `counts` in our `md-card` the displays each shopping list:
+We can then use `counts` in our `md-card` that displays each shopping list:

 ```html
           <md-card-content v-if="counts[list._id]">